panilo/panilo/README.md

 - 🌱 I’m currently learning PHP and Dart
 - 💬 Ask me about Cloud, Security and IT in general :)
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/danilodesole/)
-- 😄 Pronouns: Someone call me `The Hunkle` usually in Italian that sound `Lo zio`
+- 😄 Pronouns: Someone call me `The Uncle` usually in Italian that sound `Lo zio`
 - ⚡ Fun fact: I love LEGO

 <br />